 - Make toys yourself with materials you have around the house like this rope and sweet potato tugging toy or a rope toy made with braided up old cotton t-shirts.
 Get more tips in our post: How to Make Cat or Dog Enrichment Toys at Home DIY.

-- Look for toys made with 100% natural materials like rubber, cotton and hemp.
+- Look for toys made with 100% natural or organic materials like rubber, cotton and hemp and even bones.
 When they have been used up after hours of play, generally they can be composted (check with your municipality) if the filling and thread are naturally based as well.
 But if they end up in the landfill, these materials are way more forgiving on tummies and sea life than plastic-based materials.
 We happen to have a very nice collection of dog and cat toys made from sustainable materials.
 Check out our pet toys here.

 If you've managed to make it here, thanks for sticking around!
 As you can see, there is a lot to know when it comes to how to choose sustainable pet products.

 The answers aren’t always cut and dry.
 Oftentimes you’ll have to make a choice between two or more personal values when one product doesn’t meet all your needs.
 But that’s okay because it’s all about making the best eco friendly choice for you and your pet!